GoingOffRoading/Home-Assistant-Voice-Assistants/README.md

 - On the Conversation settings, change `Keep Alive` to `-1` if it not already.
 This will keep the model loaded in your GPU's memory.
 If it takes 30-60 seconds for the AI Agent to respond, there's a high probability the model is not loaded into memory, and Ollama is having to re-download and re-load the model.
 If you have `Keep Alive` to `-1` and there is still that long delay, be sure not to run more models in your GPU than you have avaliable memory for.

+## Whisper

+- Nothing really to note here.
+I probably need to experiment with Whisper models outside of `tiny-int8` as it does an ok-at-best job of Text to Speech, but it's been sufficient for my experimentation so far.

+  If you find that Whisper is making a lot of mistakes transcribing text, start playing with the other [S2T models avaliable](https://github.com/SYSTRAN/faster-whisper/blob/master/faster_whisper/utils.py#L12-L31).

+## Piper

+- Piper was oddly buggy for me to setup with HA.
+If you can get the container up and running, just be sure to use the same lanugage model in your HA configuration as what you have running in your container.

+  I had played with a number of voices for `EN_US` (English), and found `hfc female (medium)` to be the most agreeable.
+The low voices sounded terrible.

+# Notes on container setup

+See the sub-directories for those notes:

+- /Ollama
+- /Piper
+- /Whisper

+Note: The Kubernetes deployments are effectively what I am currently running and 100% work.
+I have not used Docker Compose is years, I am a little rusty, and used CoPilot to generate them.
+They look right, but if the Docker Compose scripts don't work, shoot me a note and I'll see if I can figure it out.